not that cold

-This one is called Amundsen vodka, and it hails from Poland.
-I bought it there, along with several other fine bottles of V. Then I took them home to Hamburg and lined them up along the wall in the place where I live.
+This one is called Amundsen vodka, and it’s from Poland.
+I bought it there, along with several other fine bottles of the V. Then I took them home to Hamburg and lined them up along the wall in the place where I live.
 It was beautiful.

 Vodka manufacturers often rely on a marketing theme to sell their product.
 Be it the country where they manufacture (Finlandia, Danzka), a person (Gorbatschow Blue Label) or some historical event (Back In USSR).
 Even space aliens and skulls can be a theme (Crystal Head).
 Or weapons (Kalashnikov).

 In this case, it’s obviously Roald Amundsen’s 1911 polar expedition (incidentally, I wrote a book review about it here).

 So how do you market a product based upon a polar expedition?
 The bottle has a bluish hue to it, and the label says that this vodka is supposed to be made of glacial water for a FEELING OF EXTREME COLDNESS.

 As I was preparing to sample this vodka at room temperature, I found myself wondering if it was really going to have a cold taste.

 Turns out that this Amundsen isn’t exactly polar.
 It has a clean taste to it, and it’s pretty smooth on the tongue.
 But it burns a bit on the way down.
 The aftertaste is okay.
 It does some warming in the stomach, but there isn’t much of an aromatic sensation, something that characterizes a fine vodka.

 The bottle looked good – I liked the simplicity of its design and the slightly blue glass.
 There was a dispenser, which I always appreciate.
 But the cap was rubbish.
 I have yet to figure out if it’s a screw cap or if you’re supposed to just press it on.
 It really is that flimsy.